 Billing

-After you attach an IPsec-VPN connection to a transit router, the billable items include transit router connections, transit router data forwarding, IPsec-VPN connections, data transfer, and outbound data transfer.
+When you use a VPN connection, the billable items include transit router connections, transit router data forwarding, IPsec-VPN connection instance fees, data transfer, and outbound data transfer.
 The billable items vary based on the network type of the IPsec-VPN connection.
-The following table describes the billing rules for VPN attachments.
+The following table describes the billing rules for VPN connections.

 ② | Transit router data forwarding | Data forwarding from the IPsec-VPN connection to the transit router | |